yanbixing/Data-Science-Knowledge-Notes/general_machine_learning/Regularization.md

 Ref: Similar figure can be found at [Foundations of Machine Learning, Sec 11.3.4, P286](https://cs.nyu.edu/~mohri/mlbook/)

-## 2. Deep dive: Regularization & Bias-variance tradeoff
+## 2. Deep dive: How regularization works?

-This and the following parts includes knowledge to explain why regularization works.
+This and the following parts includes knowledge to explain how regularization works.

 ### 2.1 Bias-variance decomposition: what is "bias" and "variance"